-By Lynn Berry, Certified Master Gardener
+By Lynn Berry, Extension Master Gardener

+Residential properties, near mixed forests, can provide prime grazing for white-tailed deer.
+Even deer-resistant plants fall victim to foraging fawns who have not yet learned which are their preferred foods.
 While it is true that deer will eat anything if they are hungry enough, there are many plants that deer usually avoid.
 In general, deer avoid plants that have hairy leaves or stems, thorns, thick leaves, or strong smells.
 Deer also pass up most ferns.
 There are some wonderful alternatives to plants and shrubs that you may have experienced as little more than a deer buffet.
 I have highlighted two of these plants in this article, Clethra alnifolia, (Sweet Pepperbush or Summersweet) and Baptisia australis, (Blue Wild Indigo), from the list of deer resistant plants at the end of this article.

 A native shrub that is rarely browsed by deer is Clethra alnifolia, (Sweet Pepperbush or Summersweet).
 Sweet pepperbush is a non-demanding deciduous shrub with many attractive attributes besides its unpopularity with deer.
 Rounded in shape, it reaches a height of 3 to 8 feet with a spread of 4 to 6 feet.
 It prefers partial shade, although it will tolerate both full sun and heavy shade.
 It grows well in average soil.
 Its moisture requirements are medium to wet.
 In July and August, the bush is covered with fragrant, showy, white to pinkish narrow panicles that are magnets to butterflies, bees, and other pollinators.
 The flowers give way to attractive brown seed capsules in September.
 If not eaten by birds and small mammals, the seed capsules persist into winter.
 The foliage has good fall color ranging from yellow to golden brown.
 Sweet pepperbush is a good choice for shade or woodland gardens, rain gardens, or near a patio where its lovely, fragrant blooms can be enjoyed in the summer doldrums.